Harsh-cyber005/Code-Pusher/README.md

 ## Known Issues

-- The extension currently does not check if there are changes before committing.
-If there are no changes in the repository, it will still attempt to commit and push.
 - Make sure the repository is initialized (`git init`) and the remote is configured correctly.

 ## Release Notes